eosnetworkfoundation/product/transactions/read-only/parallel.md

 Continuing PR (https://github.com/AntelopeIO/leap/pull/558) (on branch https://github.com/AntelopeIO/leap/tree/send_read_only_trx), this document describes an approach to parallelize read-only transaction execution.

 ## Main Ideas
 The node toggles between `write` and `read` windows.
-In `write` window, the node operates normally, except queuing read-only transactions for later parallel execution.
-In `read` window, the node runs queued read-only transactions in a dedicated thread pool, while in parallel in the main and other threads runs operations which are safe to read-only transaction execution.
+In `write` window, the node operates normally, except queuing read-only transactions for later parallel execution in `read` window.
+In `read` window, the node runs queued read-only transactions in a dedicated thread pool, while in the main and other threads runs operations which are safe to read-only transaction execution.

 ## Existing Operation Analysis
-This section analyzes thread safety of existing operations.
+This section analyzes existing operations' thread safety to read-only transaction execution.

 ### Chain APIs
 Chain APIs can be classified into reads and writes.